KathrynLaing/CPPDomTestingAndPreprocessing/README.md

 See thesis Chapter 3 experiments for explanation of outcomes traversed and reduced CP-net #outcomes calculations.

 ------------
 In addition to these functions, `DQFunctions.cpp` also gives the following functions which are called by the preprocessing functions.
-They may also call soem of the functions from the previous section.
+They may also call some of the functions from the previous section.

 ```
 NumericalCheck(A, N, ENTRIES, BREAK, o1, o2)